monolithed/error-boundary-component/README.md

 ## Contributing

-Feel free to submit a pull request if you find any bugs.
-Please make sure all commits are properly documented.
+Feel free to submit a pull request if you find any bugs. <br /> Please make sure all commits are properly documented.